Fund for the Environment & Urban Life About Proposals

 spacer line

-Areas of Interest line About The Fund line Proposals line Projects Funded line Register With Usline Contact Us line Contributionsline Home
+About The Fund line Proposals line Contact Us line Contributionsline Home

 line

-spacer spacer As our Fund is a new organization, our guidance to would-be grantees is likely to be frequently updated; we urge interested parties to visit this page periodically.
-The section was last updated on May 1, 2008.
+spacer spacer As our Fund is a newer organization, our guidance to would-be grantees is likely to be frequently updated; we urge interested parties to visit this page periodically.
+The section was last updated on June 28, 2011.

 Our funding parameters are flexible but include the following key features.
-The projects we fund generally range from $20,000 to $60,000.
-Requests for more that $60,000 will also be considered (likely as phased grants), and a smaller pilot project category exists for $5,000 to $15,000 initiatives.
-Applicants may propose multi-phase projects that would be funded year-to-year based on progress, or would submit follow-up proposals.
+The projects we fund generally range from $35,000 to $85,000.
+Requests for more that $85,000 will also be considered (likely as phased grants), and a smaller pilot project category exists for $5,000 to $15,000 initiatives.
 We rely on performance-based and phased funding whenever possible.
+Progress reports are requried.
 Larger requests will receive greater scrutiny and may have the involvement of Fund personnel.
 We strongly prefer projects that offer opportunities for replication and impacts beyond the project itself.

 Please click the following links for further information.